LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/post-chat-survey-with-faas.md

   - liveperson-functions-liveperson-integrations-post-chat-survey-transcripts.html
 ---

-This use case showcases how the LivePerson Functions platform can help extend the LiveEngage platform functionality.
+This use case showcases how the LivePerson Functions platform can help extend the Conversational Cloud platform functionality.
 In this case, we will use Functions to re-create one of our Legacy features, the ability to conditionally send out transcripts after a chat conversation ended.

 **Note:** Within this integration, the chat server will still take care of sending out emails.
 Functions will only be used to write more sophisticated conditions.